THE SARARA FOUNDATION’S

 Program

-Our vision has always been to create a school system that celebrates the Samburu's indigenous culture, heritage and nomadic lifestyles, while honouring the landscape and biodiversity.
+Our vision is to create a first-of-its-kind school system that celebrates the Samburu's indigenous culture, heritage, and nomadic lifestyles, while honouring the landscape and biodiversity.

 Samburu Age Sets